rebelsky/csc207c/_labs/generics.md

 Preparation
 -----------

 a.
-Fork and clone the repository. at <https://github.com/Grinnell-CSC207/lab-generics-2019>
+Fork and clone the repository at <https://github.com/Grinnell-CSC207/lab-generics-2019>

 b.
 Import the repository into VSCode.